pronovic/apologies/DEVELOPER.md

 and release date, commits those changes, tags the code, and pushes to GitHub.
 The new tag triggers a GitHub Actions build that runs the test suite, generates the artifacts, publishes to PyPI, and finally creates a release from the tag.

+> _Note:_ This process relies on a PyPI API token with upload permissions for
+> the project.
+This token is stored in a GitHub Actions secret called
+> `PYPI_TOKEN`.